NTIG-Uppsala/NTIPOS/_dev_info/Documentation.md

 The pdf-receipts are stored in the users Document directory in under `POS\receipts`.
 The pdfs get a name containing their serial receipt number, the date and time they were printed and the date and time they were issued.
+Your branch is up to date with 'origin/main'.
+Switched to branch 'main'
 ### The receipts view

 You can see all of the receipts issued by the system in a view in the main window.
 There you can also generate a